YMCA MEMBERSHIP HANDBOOK

 ANNUAL AND SEMI-ANNUAL PAYMENTS – Purchase a membership for six months or one year; the total payment is the sum of months purchased.

 REFUND ON CLASSES

-Class Cancellation – If a class is cancelled by the YMCA, a full refund or credit (member’s choice) will be offered.
+Class Cancellation – If a class is canceled by the YMCA, a full refund or credit (member’s choice) will be offered.
 Credit will be given to participants who cancel their registration prior to the start date of the class or program.
 No credits can be given after the program begins.

 Medical Cancellation – If a participant withdraws from a program due to a medical reason, a refund or credit for the unused portion of the program will be offered.

-Bad Weather Policy – Classes cancelled due to bad weather or unforeseen circumstances will be made up if the schedule allows.
+Bad Weather Policy – Classes canceled due to bad weather or unforeseen circumstances that will be made up if the schedule allows.
 If the class/lesson is not able to be made up, a program credit will be given to be used for another class of choice.
 These policies exclude Child Care and Day Camp programs.

 CANCELLATION OF MEMBERSHIP